openstack/openstack-manuals/doc/common/glossary.rst

       A file used to customize a Compute instance.
 It can be used to inject SSH keys or a specific network configuration.

+   Pike

+      The code name for the sixteenth release of OpenStack.
+The design summit will take place in Boston, Massachusetts, US.
+The release is named after the Massachusetts Turnpike, abbreviated commonly as the Mass Pike, which is the eastermost stretch of Interstate 90.

    Platform-as-a-Service (PaaS)